 The Program and Budget Handbook is provided to assist you in designing an effective instructional program for participating students.
 The instructional design for participants should enrich and supplement the core program provided to all students.
 The resources from categorical funds should be used to extend the quality and quantity of instructional time for program participants by using a variety of instructional strategies, such as early literacy; one-toone tutoring; in-class intervention; before- and after-school interventions; additional summer or intersession classes; and professional development for all staff.
 The budget should be designed to provide services that supplement District-provided core services and assist in reducing barriers to student learning.
-The Local District (LD) must review and recommend budgets to Federal and State Education Programs Branch (FSEP) and Multilingual and Multicultural Education Department (MMED) for approval and implementation.
+The Local District (LD) must review and recommend budgets for approval and implementation to the following offices: (1) Federal and State Education Programs Branch (FSEP), (2) Multilingual and Multicultural Education Department (MMED) and, (3) Parent and Community Services (PCS).